equilibriumdata/equilibriumdata.github.io/guide/critical-solubility.md

 ## Availability

 The list of all solubility volumes is available <a  href="https://srdata.nist.gov/solubility/IUPAC/iupac.aspx" target="_blank" rel="noopener">here</a>.
+The initial volumes (1 to 65, which corresponds to 1979-1996) were scanned by NIST into PDF files and digitized.
 Volumes 66-102 are available at the Journal of Physical and Chemical Reference Data and thus at a cost.
-The original volumes were scanned by NIST into PDF files and digitized.
-Table of Contents are provided for Volumes 20-40, providing a description of the organization of each of the volumes.
-These volumes are available in sections.